mit-satori/getting-started/README.rst

    optimized Machine Learning and Deep Learning libraries and frameworks on your login profile

--  Learn how you can start your trainig jobs.\ `Examples of training jobs submision <https://github.com/mit-satori/getting-started/blob/master/satori-workload-manager.rst>`__ and management in the Satori cluster.
+-  Learn how you can start your training jobs.\ `Examples of training jobs submision <https://github.com/mit-satori/getting-started/blob/master/satori-workload-manager.rst>`__ and management in the Satori cluster.